-The program currently has a 100% pass rate in the last ten graduating classes on the National Certification Exam, earning the Certified Surgical Technologist credential awarded by the National Board of Surgical Technology and Surgical Assisting.
+The program currently has a 100% pass rate since 2012 on the National Certification Exam, earning the Certified Surgical Technologist credential awarded by the National Board of Surgical Technology and Surgical Assisting.

 The Commission on Accreditation of Allied Health Education Programs (CAAHEP) accredits Gwinnett Tech’s Surgical Technology program upon the recommendation of the Accrediting Review Committee on Education in Surgical Technology and Surgical Assisting (ARCSTSA).

 Gwinnett Tech’s Surgical Technology program currently offers one HOPE Career Grant.
 HOPE Career Grants provide free tuition assistance toward educational costs for eligible students enrolled in an approved designated program of study.
 Students must be eligible for, and receiving, the HOPE Grant or Zell Miller Grant to be awarded the HOPE Career Grant.
 It provides assistance with educational costs that are not covered by the HOPE or Zell Miller Grants.

 You may also be interested in our Central Processing Technician certificate.
 View the fact sheet for this exciting program.